bharathikalai/git_commands/readme.md

 # command 21
 ##  git cherry-pick commit_id
+git cherry-pick is a powerful command for selectively bringing individual commits from one branch into another, helping you manage and integrate changes across your Git repository effectively.

 # command 22
 ## git bisect start
 ## git bisect bad
 ## git bisect good commit_id

+git bisect:
+Purpose: Used to perform a binary search through commit history to identify the exact commit that introduced a bug or caused an issue.
+Usage: You mark a known "good" state (commit where the bug didn't exist) and a current "bad" state (commit where the bug does exist).
+Git then systematically checks out commits in between, asking you to test each one until it identifies the problematic commit.